zeuspsy0x1/zeuspsy0x1/README.md

 ###

 <p align="left">An app that shows all dog breeds available in the dog api.
-You can filter the breeds and even create new breeds that are stored in the PostgreSQL database. <br><br>♦️ React<br>♦️ Redux<br>♦️ Node js<br>♦️ Express<br>♦️ CSS (pure css, no preprocessors nor libraries)<br>♦️ PostgreSQL<br><br>You can try it here, but wait a little bit  in the home for the backend to wake up: https://breeds.vercel.app/</p>
+You can filter the breeds and even create new breeds that are stored in the PostgreSQL database. <br><br>♦️ React<br>♦️ Redux<br>♦️ Node js<br>♦️ Express<br>♦️ CSS (pure css, no preprocessors nor libraries)<br>♦️ PostgreSQL<br><br>You can try it here, but wait a little bit  in the home for the back-end to wake up: https://breeds.vercel.app/</p>

 ###